etlguru/site/src/pages/documentation/introduction.md

 ## About Some Code

 Some code is a workflow management software.
-It helps the end uses to automates routing tasks.
+It helps the end uses to automates routine tasks.
 Some code runs on windows and linux.
 It can be run inside web browser and as standalone desktop application.
 It is **free for personal use**

 ### Workflow example